auth0-samples/laravel/sample/README.md

 -   The `routes/web.php` file was updated to include the demonstration routes.
 -   The `routes/api.php` file was updated to include the demonstration routes.

+## Feedback

+We appreciate your feedback!
+Please create an issue in this repository or reach out to us on [Community](https://community.auth0.com/).